 Then click 'Browse' and select the QIF file.

 At the column 'Quicken account to import into' there is no format, no account to select.
 We can create the account, we know where to import.

 Select the 'Checking' account.

 Then select 'I want to enter my transactions manually' (when you don't want to connect to any bank, just click 'Advanced Setup' - 'I want to enter my transactions manually').

 The Account Name 'Checking', click 'Next' and 'Finish'.

 So now, when you import a QIF file, you can select the 'Checking' account.
 This option is new in Quicken 2018, because before there were messages, that some transactions, some account types are not supported, etc. It is a good change.
 Only listed accounts are available.
 You can simply select, which account you want to import into and just click 'Import'.

 And we have four transactions imported.
 Click 'Done'.

 You can review them, you can also edit them if you like.
-In this tutorial, we used CSV2QIF converter and convert a CSV file to QIF format and import into Quicken 2018 Starter Edition.
+In this tutorial, we used a CSV2QIF converter and convert a CSV file to QIF format, and import it into Quicken 2018 Starter Edition.
 Before Quicken 2018 Starter Edition was Limited Edition.
 And you have to get the Lux Edition to import properly QIF files and do other things.
 Now they changed to have Starter Edition to import everything, which is a good thing as well.